Anti-LM Decoding for Zero-shot In-context Machine Translation: Introduction

 \section{Introduction}

-Decoding strategies in supervised neural machine translation (NMT) models are typically designed to select the maximum likelihood response.
-However, in the era of in-context learning with large language models (LLMs), selecting for the maximum likelihood response should be reexamined, as LLMs are known to be poorly calibrated for their tasks and exhibit a strong prior bias \cite{zhao2021calibrate, wang2023reducing}.
+Decoding strategies in supervised neural machine translation (NMT) models are typically designed to select the maximum likelihood response under the given model.
+However, in the era of in-context learning with large language models (LLMs), selecting for the maximum likelihood response should be re-examined, as LLMs are known to be poorly calibrated for their tasks and exhibit a strong prior bias \cite{zhao2021calibrate, wang2023reducing}.
 There are two large classes of decoding strategies: sampling methods and decoding objectives.
-Sampling methods do not change the probability ranking of the next token but influence how it is sampled, such as beam search \cite{koehn2004pharaoh, freitag-al-onaizan-2017-beam}, nucleus sampling \cite{holtzman2019curious}, and top-$k$ sampling \cite{fan-etal-2018-hierarchical}.
-Decoding objectives modify the probability of the next token before sampling takes place, typically by adding or subtracting scores.
-The latter is often popularly referred to as a contrastive objective.
+Sampling methods do not change the probability ranking of the next token but influence how it is sampled, such as beam search \cite{koehn2004pharaoh, freitag-al-onaizan-2017-beam}, nucleus sampling \cite{Holtzman2020The}, and top-$k$ sampling \cite{fan-etal-2018-hierarchical}.
+Decoding objectives modify the probability of the next token before sampling takes place, typically by adding or subtracting scores, i.e., a \textit{contrastive objective}.

 Decoding objectives are one of the most effective approaches for improving the output of a generative model.
 These often require no training and are typically “frustratingly simple”, because they only involve manipulation of output probability distributions at inference time.
 However, as outlined by \citet{zarriess2021decoding} in their recent large-scale survey, even for task-specific generation models, it is still surprisingly unclear what a good objective is for natural language generation.